Greece's Aegean Airlines suspends flights to Beirut after plane damage | MarketScreener

-Ground crew at Beirut's Rania Hariri International Airport found external damage to the fuselage of a plane that had flown from Athens on Jan.
+Ground crew at Beirut's Rafik Hariri International Airport found external damage to the fuselage of a plane that flew from Athens on Jan.
 10, prompting the airline a day later to suspend all flights to and from Beirut, a company statement said.

 It gave no further details about the damage found on the aircraft's exterior.